-1.11.20 Goals and Business Strategy
+1.11.20 Goals and business strategy

-The Company aims to position itself as a global leader in the area of parking solutions, and to expand its operations in this industry both in Israel and abroad, through the export of its capabilities and technologies.
-Measurements for the evaluation of success in realizing these goals include, among others, the number of installations (automated parking systems constructed with its participation) per year in Israel and abroad, quantity and volume of technology sales and management products to customers and other entities outside Israel with which the Company collaborates in its operations in this sector, satisfaction of Company customers and business entities with which it interacts, and the overall contribution of the parking solutions segment to the Company's profitability.
+The Company aims to position itself as a global leader in the area of robotic parking solutions, and to expand its operations in this industry both in Israel and abroad, through the export of its capabilities and technologies.
+Measurements for the evaluation of success in realizing these goals include, among others, the number of installations (robotic parking systems constructed with its participation) per year in Israel and abroad, quantity and volume of technology sales and management products to customers and other entities outside Israel with which the Company collaborates in its operations in this sector, satisfaction of Company customers and business entities with which it interacts, and the overall contribution of the parking solutions segment to the Company's profitability.

-In order to achieve these targets, the Company is acting to continually upgrade its self-developed automated parking systems, the mechanical transport components and the management and control systems, while the Company is examining the possibility of turning some of its activities in this sector into the sales of designated robotic products for this sector (off-the-shelf) without the direct intervention of the Company in the establishment of the projects, based on an ongoing analysis of market trends, as well as the responses of customers and business entities with which it interacts.
+In order to achieve these targets, the Company is acting to continually upgrade its proprietary robotic parking systems, including the electro-mechanical and robotic transport components and the management and control systems, while the Company is examining the possibility of turning some of its activities in this sector into the sales of designated robotic products for this sector (off-the-shelf) without the direct intervention of the Company in the establishment of the projects, based on an ongoing analysis of market trends, as well as the responses of customers and business entities with which it interacts.
 There is no certainty that the Company will actually be able to improve existing products and develop new ones in the area of parking solutions, this depends, among other things, on an analysis of market needs and customer preferences, as expressed in the Company's firsthand dealings with the markets, technological feasibility, costs of potential developments, as well as the competition in the sector, as described in this annual report.

-In addition, the Company is planning to continue developing and bolstering its international marketing setup in the parking solutions segment - at first, primarily in North America and Israel and then in other countries.
+In addition, the Company is planning to continue developing and bolstering its international marketing setup in the field of robotic parking solutions - at first, primarily in North America and Israel and then in other countries.
 There is no certainty that the Company will actually be able to develop and bolster its international marketing setup in this segment, this depending, among other things, on analyses of marketing characteristics and attributes of the markets for the Company's services, conducted periodically by the Company, and on the lengthy, complex selling process of these services, as explained in this annual report.
-At the same time, the Company plans to continue studying from time to time business opportunities in Israel and the world, with a view to expanding its operations financially, technologically and marketingwise.
+At the same time, the Company plans to continue studying from time to time business opportunities in Israel and the world, with a view to expanding its operations financially, technologically and marketing-wise.
 There is no certainty that the conditions for such opportunities will materialize and/or whether such opportunities will even present themselves to the Company.

-In addition, the Company is reviewing the development of a generic product line based on installed systems that constitute a basket of shelf products designated to enable automated parking solutions without the need for customization.
-This trend is designed to accommodate the Company's activities in the growing market demand for automated parking solutions.
+The Company is also considering the development of a generic product line based on installed systems that will constitute a suite of off-the-shelf products designed to enable robotic parking solutions.
+This trend is intended to adjust the Company's activities to the growing market demand for robotic parking solutions.

-1.11.21 Development Forecast for the Coming Year
+1.11.21 Development forecast for the coming year